Afro-Brazilians: Media

 Another common stereotype is of the "old mammies".
-In 1970, in the telenovela A Cabana do Pai Tomás (based on American novel Uncle Tom's Cabin) a white actor, Sérgio Cardoso, played Thomas, who was a black man in the book.
-The actor had to paint his body in black to look black.
+In 1970, in the telenovela A Cabana do Pai Tomás (based on American novel Uncle Tom's Cabin), a white actor, Sérgio Cardoso, played Thomas, who was a black man in the book.
+The actor had to paint his body black to look black.
 The choice of a White actor to play a black character caused major protests in Brazil.
 In 1975 the telenovela Gabriela was produced, based on a book by Jorge Amado, who described Gabriela, the main character, as a mulata.
 But to play Gabriela on television Rede Globo chose Sônia Braga, who is an olive-skinned woman.
 The producer claimed he "did not find any talented Black actress" for the role of Gabriela.
-In 2001 Rede Globo produced Porto dos Milagres, also based on a book by Jorge Amado.
-In the book Amado described a Bahia full of blacks.
-In the Rede Globo's soap opera, on the other hand, almost all the cast was white.
-The same situation has been seen in the 2018 telenovela Segundo Sol, leading to new protests, mainly in social medias.
+In 2001, Rede Globo produced Porto dos Milagres, also based on a book by Jorge Amado.
+In the book, Amado described a Bahia full of blacks.
+In Rede Globo's soap opera, on the other hand, almost all the cast was white.
+The same situation has been seen in the 2018 telenovela Segundo Sol, leading to new protests, mainly on social media.
 But once again TV Globo denied racism, saying "We base our cast selection by talent, not by race".
 In 2018, a survey conducted by UOL reported that Black actors represented approximately 7.98% of those employed in the drama departments of Brazil's three major television networks.
 The data considered the soap operas that were either airing or in production at Globo, Record, and SBT.

-In the fashion world Afro-Brazilians are also poorly represented.
-In Brazil there is a clear predominance of models from the South of Brazil, mostly of European descent.
+In the fashion world, Afro-Brazilians are also poorly represented.
+In Brazil, there is a clear predominance of models from the South of Brazil, mostly of European descent.
 Many black models complained of the difficulty of finding work in the fashion world in Brazil.
 This reflects a Caucasian standard of beauty demanded by the media.
 To change this trend, the Black Movement of Brazil entered in court against the fashion show, where almost all the models were whites.
 In a fashion show during São Paulo Fashion Week in January 2008, of the 344 models only eight (2.3% of total) were blacks.
 A public attorney required the fashion show to contract Black models and demanded that during São Paulo Fashion Week 2009, at least 10% of the models should be "Blacks, Afro-descendants or Indians", under penalty of fine of 250,000 reais.